Master of Finance | Admissions

-The Master of Finance program is ideal for students with a bachelor's degree in finance or with a quantitative background.
+The Master of Finance program is ideal for students with a 4-year bachelor’s degree in finance, business administration, economics, accounting, or other qualitative background.

 Applications are submitted online.
 The MFin program has six rounds of application deadlines.
 It is your responsibility to ensure all parts of your application are completed by the stated deadline date.
 If you have any missing items by the deadline, your application will be considered in the next round.
 We encourage applicants to submit as early as possible.

 |Round 1: October 15|